Our Raison d’Être

-The idea to create Callia Foundation arose now 10 years ago during a trip I made through Ibero-America with the purpose of writing a book.
-A book that answered a question that I kept repeating to myself back then: What takes a great businessman to share his wealth with others?
+The idea to create Callia Foundation arose, 15 years ago now, during a trip I made around Latin America with the purpose of writing a book.
+A book that would provide an answer to a question that I kept asking myself at the time: what makes a great businessman share his wealth with others?
 A wealth often acquired with great effort and sacrifice.

-That trip also revealed another conclusion about the way of being of Ibero-Americans.
-While in the United States and entrepreneur who starts his professional activity in a garage and become on of the richest entrepreneurs in the world and dedicate the rest of his life to eradicate the polio is seen as a hero, in Latin America someone similar is seen, as minimum, as someone suspicious.
+That trip also revealed another conclusion about the Ibero-American way of being.
+While in the United States, an entrepreneur who starts his professional activity in a garage can become one of the richest businessmen in the world and dedicate the rest of his life to eradicate polio is seen as a hero, in Latin America he arouses suspicions.

-When the Patronage Laws finally come to equate us with the benchmarks of the Anglo-Saxon world, these will not be decisive unless a cultural change has taken place in our societies that recognizes and identifies itself with the figure of one who shares his wealth with others as a source of individual fulfilment.
+When the patronage laws finally come into effect, bringing us in line with Anglo-Saxon world standars, these won’t be significant unless a cultural transformation hasn’t occured in our societies, one that recognises and identifies the figure of those who share their wealth with others as a source of personal fulfilment.

-I wrote one day that “art is an activity only for the brave”.
-I want to repeat it in this letter, convinced that few adventures and discoveries are worth as much as the encounter with the other.
-On that meeting, I think, the buildings of philanthropy and patronage are founded, and are writing, in capital letters, the best chapters in the history of the human being.
+I once wrote that ‘art is an activity only for the brave’.
+I want to reiterate this in this letter, convinced that few adventures and discoveries are as worthwhile as the encounter with the other.
+It is upon this encounter, I believe, that the foundations of philanthropy and patronage are built, which have written and continue to write, with capital letters, the best chapters in the diverse history of what we have come to call the human being.

 Carmen Reviriego